 The integrated solutions of the Fortinet Security Fabric provide a multilayered defense against the latest insider threats.
 Intent-based segmentation capabilities in FortiGate NGFWs allow organizations to segment their network intelligently in a world of dynamic trust.
 The FortiAuthenticator identity and access management solution and FortiToken tokens leverage that segmentation in granting access to users on a need-to-know basis.
 FortiInsight uses user and entity behavior analytics (UEBA) to identify anomalies in the expected behavior of trusted users and entities that might indicate a compromised account.
 And FortiDeceptor uses deception technology to deceive, expose, and eliminate attacks originating from internal and external sources.

-Enterprise Security for Changing Times - Protection for Expanding Infrastructures, Increasing Attacks, and Compliance The Network Leader’s Guide to Secure SD-WAN Security-driven Networking Delivers Comprehensive WAN Edge Understanding the Underlying Causes of Complexity in Security Strategies That Reduce Complexity and Simplify Security Operations Fortinet Analytics-Powered Security and Log Management Fortinet Solutions for Automation-driven Network Operations
+Enterprise Security for Changing Times - Protection for Expanding Infrastructures, Increasing Attacks, and Compliance Required Capabilities for Effective and Secure SD-WAN: The Network Leader's Guide Understanding the Underlying Causes of Complexity in Security Strategies That Reduce Complexity and Simplify Security Operations Fortinet Analytics-Powered Security and Log Management Fortinet Solutions for Automation-driven Network Operations

 Multi-cloud Manufacturing Cybersecurity